 - Internal and family medicine

-Medical Malpractice Negligence
+Medical Malpractice and Negligence

-Medical professionals in Florida have a duty to treat their patients according to the state’s medical standard of care, which is care that does not deviate from care performed by competent and skilled providers working in the same medical discipline.
+Healthcare professionals in Florida have a duty to treat their patients according to the state’s medical standard of care, which is care that does not deviate from care performed by competent and skilled providers working in the same medical discipline.

-To prove medical malpractice negligence, the patient must prove that the provider violated the medical standard of care either by committing an act or failing to act, called a breach, and the breach caused the injury or death and monetary damages.
+To prove medical malpractice negligence, the patient must demonstrate that the provider violated the medical standard of care either by committing an act or failing to act, called a breach, and the breach caused the injury or death and monetary damages.